lukakralj/Toguz-Korgool/README.md

 - Change shape of the buttons
 - Complete the menu
 - Complete Custom Input Window
+- Create hashMap of all components so they are accessible by name
 - (other items listed in TODO comments)